Local Government Studies Prizes

-Local Government Studies awards two prizes every year, the John Stewart Prize for Best Article and the LGS prize for an early stage career researcher.
+Local Government Studies awards two prizes every year, the John Stewart Prize for Best Article and the George Jones Prize (Early Stage Career Researcher).

-The John Stewart Prize is awarded annually following a rigorous process of review by members of the Local Government Studies editorial board.
-On this page we have featured the winning articles from 2016, as well as past winners.
+The John Stewart Prize and George Jones Prize prize are awarded annually following a rigorous process of review by members of the Local Government Studies editorial board.

 These acclaimed papers have been made free to access, so just click the below links to enjoy award-winning research.

 The John Stewart Prize for Best Article

 |2018||Alex Lord, Michael Mair, John Sturzaker & Paul Jones||‘The planners’ dream goes wrong?’
 Questioning citizen-centred planning||43||3|

 |2017||Deborah Platts-Fowler & David Robinson||Community resilience: a policy tool for local government?||42||5|

 |2016||Paul Bunyan||Regenerating the city: people, politics, power and the public sphere||41||3|